(Article last updated: February 28, 2018)

 How to plan your day

-With the advent of FastPass+, everything is much more planned out in advance now so here's my suggestions for how to put your day together.
+With the advent of FastPass+, everything is much more planned out in advance now so here's suggestions for how to put your day at Epcot's Flower and Garden Festival together.

-First, I'd suggest visiting on a Friday, Saturday or Sunday.
+First, you may consider visiting on a Friday, Saturday or Sunday.
 That's when more things are offered so you'll get to experience more with your theme park ticket.

 There are really only 2 main scheduled things to plan around: the gardening workshops/seminars and the Garden Rocks concerts.

-Taking my general advice for touring Epcot and adapting them for the Flower and Garden Festival, this is what I would suggest.
+Taking general advice for touring Epcot and adapting them for the Flower and Garden Festival, this is what we'd suggest.

-- Make FastPass+ reservations for Test Track, Spaceship Earth, and Turtle Talk with Crush
+- Make FastPass+ reservations for Soarin OR Frozen Ever After, Spaceship Earth, and Turtle Talk with Crush

 - Arrive 30-45 minutes before park opening